grkworks/firebase-js-sdk/docs-devsite/ai.groundingmetadata.md

 ## GroundingMetadata.searchEntryPoint

 Google search entry for the following web searches.
+An HTML/CSS snippet that can be embedded in a web page to display a Google Search Entry point for follow-up web searches related to the model's response.

 <b>Signature:</b>